 For equations, use the MathType equation editor, which can be downloaded for free from the WEB.
 This application has the same use as any equation editor.
 Select Cambria Math font, size 14, using the options Style/define/Cambria Math/Apply and Size/define/full 14/Apply.
 Copy and paste the equation to Word

 f.
-Figures and tables should be cited in the paper, in strict order and should have a footnote with a descriptive title.
+Figures, Tables and Equations (use the complete words) should be cited in the paper, in strict order and should have a footnote with a descriptive title.
 Photographs, charts, and maps are to be referred to as figures.

 g.
 Figure captions should be typed as a normal paragraph outside and below the image.
 Figures should be submitted as single additional files in their original format, different from the submitted manuscript file, uploaded one by one to the OJS system as supporting files as the same way as the letter.
 To ensure visual quality, set images resolution at 350 dpi; they should be at least 8.5 cm wide and not exceed 17cm.
 They must contain the file name numbering to identify its location in the document in PDF, PNG or JPG formats.